-The timeline is what you decide to make it.
-Once you have decided on everything you wish to accomplish in those six weeks, all that is left to do is get started!
+The timeline is what you make of it.
+Once you create your task list of items to accomplish in those six weeks, all that is left to do is get started!

 Succession Planning Timeline (Sample) Start: June 2022 End: April 2024